DataDog/orchestrion/docs/content/docs/built-in/http/gorilla.md

 subtitle: "Package gorilla/mux implements a request router and dispatcher for matching incoming requests to their respective handler."
 icon: "at-symbol"
 ---

-Package gorilla/mux implements a request router and dispatcher for matching incoming requests to their respective handler.
+Package gorilla/mux implements a request router and dispatcher for matching incoming requests to their respective handler.{{<callout type="warning">}}

-{{<callout type="warning">}}
   The instrumentation changes the type of the value returned by {{<godoc "github.com/gorilla/mux" "NewRouter">}}, and may as a result cause compilation errors to appear; for example in cases where the value is assigned to an explicitly typed variable, or if it is later re-assigned a {{<godoc "github.com/gorilla/mux" "Router">}} value.

 This issue is tracked by [`DataDog/orchestrion#86`](https://github.com/DataDog/orchestrion/issues/86).
 {{</callout>}}

 ## Wrap router with tracer